-The Government of India has made

-significant progress in creating and stimulating more institutions and more places.
-A key measure of participation in education, the Gross Enrolment Ratio (GER), has leapt from 11% in 2007 to nearly 26% now.
+The Government of India has made significant progress in creating and stimulating more institutions and more places.
+A key measure of participation in education, the Gross Enrolment Ratio (GER), has leapt from 11% in 2007 to nearly 26% in 2018.